Embryology & Developmental Malformations

 | Smooth muscle | Aorticopulmonary septum, branchial arch vessels |

 Neural crest = PNS.
 Schwann cells (neural crest) myelinate the PNS; oligodendrocytes (neural tube) myelinate the CNS.
-Pia and arachnoid come from neural crest; dura comes from mesoderm.
+Meningeal origin is mixed: neural crest contributes substantially to craniofacial/anterior cranial leptomeninges (pia + arachnoid), while mesoderm contributes much of the posterior cranial and spinal meninges, including most of the dura.
 The adrenal medulla is essentially a modified sympathetic ganglion derived from neural crest — this explains why pheochromocytoma and neuroblastoma arise here.

 Sulcus Limitans, Alar & Basal Plates